-Want To Speak @ SMX London?
+Want To Speak At SMX London?
 Here’s How

 As you might guess, interest is high in speaking at SMX conferences.
 We literally sift through hundreds of submissions to select speakers for the show.
 Here are some tips that will increase your chances of being selected.

 Pitch early: Submitting your pitch early gives you a better chance of being selected.
-Coordinators accept speakers as soon as they identify a pitch that they think best fits the session, just like colleges that use a rolling admissions policy.
+Coordinators accept speakers as soon as they identify a pitch that they think best fits the session, the way colleges use a rolling admissions policy.
 So pitching early increases the likelihood you’ll be chosen.

-Write it yourself and be specific: Lots of pitches come in that are not specific to the session.
-This is the most effective ways to ensure that your pitch is ignored.
+Write it yourself, and be specific: Lots of pitches come in that are not specific to the session.
+This is the most effective way to ensure that your pitch is ignored.
 And this year, we’re no longer accepting pitches written by anyone other than a proposed speaker.
-If you’re a thought leader, write the pitch yourself…and make certain that it is 100% focused on the session topic.
+If you’re a thought leader, write the pitch yourself… and make certain that it is 100 percent focused on the session topic.

-You’ll be notified: Everyone who pitches to speak will be notified by email you are accepted or not.
+You’ll be notified: Everyone who pitches to speak will be notified by email if they are accepted or not.

 And don’t delay.
 The pitch forms for each session will close as sessions are filled, with everything closing Friday, February 12.